Internal recycling facility

 C-P's internal recycling facility

-Decades ago, C-P Flexible Packaging realized the need to reduce landfill waste by consuming and recycling our own LDPE waste.
+Decades ago, C-P Flexible Packaging recognized an opportunity to reduce landfill waste by recycling our own LDPE waste.
 Originally, this scrap material was recycled to produce large industrial haul-off and dump truck bed liners for a growing customer.

-Over the years, our process has grown to not only recycle 100% of our internal polyethylene (PE) scrap generated from our plants, but also purchased post-industrial LDPE scrap destined for landfill waste.
+Over the years, our process has evolved.
+We recycle 100% of our internal polyethylene (PE) scrap generated from our Lakeville plant, and we even purchase post-industrial LDPE scrap otherwise destined for landfill waste.

 C-P’s internal recycling operation reduces environmental impact by recycling: